AI Governance Diagnostic

 CLEARANCE is what I built to fix that.

 The gap library and governance architecture were built from first principles and verified against a certified test suite.
-Engagements are limited and scoped — not open-ended.
+Engagements are fixed in scope.
+Not open-ended.

 Get in touch.